X-Fi: A Modality-Invariant Foundation Model for Multimodal Human Sensing: Modality-Invariant Foundation Model for Human Sensing

 \subsection{Modality Feature Encoding}

-In human sensing, different modalities exhibit distinctive characteristics, requiring unique feature encoder structures to extract robust modality-specific features.
-For instance, images are represented as a 2D matrix and have rich spatial feature, requiring models like CNN~\citep{lecun1998gradient} and ViT~\citep{dosovitskiy2021imageworth16x16words} to extract vision features.
+In human sensing, different modalities exhibit distinctive characteristics, requiring unique feature encoder structures to extract robust modality-specific feature.
+For instance, images are represented as a 2D matrices and have rich spatial features, requiring models like CNN~\citep{lecun1998gradient} and ViT~\citep{dosovitskiy2020image} to extract vision features.
 While point clouds from LiDAR consist of a set of unordered points in Euclidean space, necessitating point cloud-specific frameworks like Point Net~\citep{qi2017pointnet} and Point Transformer~\citep{zhao2021point} to process them.
 Thus, we introduce modality-specific feature encoders in X-Fi to extract features from various modalities.

-In X-Fi, the modality-specified feature encoder \(Enc_{i}\left(\cdot ;\theta_{Enc,i} \right)\) for each modality consists of a pretrained feature extractor \(E_{i}\left(\cdot ;\theta_{E,i} \right)\) and a linear projection head.
+In X-Fi, the modality-specified feature encoder \(E_{i}\left(\cdot ;\theta_{E,i} \right)\) for each modality consists of a pretrained feature extractor \(F_{i}\left(\cdot ;\theta_{F,i} \right)\) and a linear projection head.
 The feature extractors are responsible for extracting informative high-dimensional representations from modal data.
 To accommodate diverse combinations of sensor modalities across different application scenarios, we can select any model structures as backbones for these feature extractors.
 Each feature extractor is modality specified, which allows us to choose a model structure that best aligns with the unique characteristics of the modality’s data, thereby ensuring the efficiency of feature extraction.
 For example: for point clouds from mmWave radar and LiDAR, we adopt the Point Transformer backbone~\citep{zhao2021point}.
 The self-attention mechanism in Point Transformers is particularly suitable for point cloud data due to its permutation invariance and ability to dynamically focus on relevant points.

-Since the data structures of the features extracted by different modality-specific feature extractors are still different across modalities, we use a set of linear projection structures to unify these features into the same dimensional space,allowing them to be used together in subsequent stages of the model.
-Finally, the positional encoding is added to obtain the final features.
+Since the data structures of the features extracted by different modality-specific feature extractors are still different across modalities, we use a set of linear projection structures to unify these features into the same dimensional space, allowing them to be used together in subsequent stages of the model.
+Finally, positional encoding is added to obtain the final features.